Billy Bishop Toronto City Airport: Construction of a pedestrian tunnel connection to the mainland

 In 2015, a pedestrian tunnel to the airport was opened, after a previous plan to build a bridge was cancelled.

 A tunnel was first proposed to connect to the island airport in 1935.
 A tunnel was started, but cancelled and filled in.
 Since 1938, a car ferry has provided service to and from the airport.

 In 1997, Toronto City Council approved a bridge to connect to the island airport.
 In 2003, Council cancelled the bridge after Toronto Mayor David Miller was elected on a platform to cancel the bridge.
 The Port Authority bought two new car ferries instead.

 In 2009, the Toronto Port Authority (TPA), operator of the airport, first proposed to build a pedestrian tunnel connecting the airport with the mainland, at a cost of $38 million.
 The TPA proposed that the project be paid for primarily through federal and provincial economic stimulus funds.
 Critics such as federal MP Olivia Chow and Toronto City Councillor Adam Vaughan criticized the proposal as benefiting only a small number of privileged users, as well as being a subsidy to Porter Airlines' business.
 The project was not included on a City-approved list of projects submitted to the Government of Canada.
 In October 2009, the TPA, having not yet received approval for the tunnel project, announced that it was now too late to proceed if the project was to meet the March 2011 completion date condition for receiving federal infrastructure stimulus funds and withdrew the project.

 In January 2010, the TPA announced that it was seeking a private-sector partner to build a pedestrian tunnel.
 The cost was now estimated at $45 million.
 This was to be financed through a $5/flight increase in the Airport Fee paid by passengers.
-On July 12, 2010, the TPA announced that it intended to begin construction of the tunnel as early as 2011, after conduction an environmental assessment.
+On July 12, 2010, the TPA announced that it intended to begin construction of the tunnel as early as 2011, after conducting an environmental assessment.
 The tunnel would not be built on or over City of Toronto land, meaning City approval would not be required.
 The TPA also announced that an opinion poll conducted on behalf of the TPA suggested that "a majority (56%) of Torontonians support a pedestrian tunnel to the island airport."